filecoin-project/specs/src/algorithms/crypto/randomness.md

 For instance, if in epoch `curr`, a miner wants randomness from `lookback` epochs back where `curr - lookback < genesis`, the ticket randomness drawn would be `H(genesisTicket.digest || curr-lookback)` where the `genesisTicket` is the randomness included in the genesis block (to be determined ahead of time to enable genesis participants to SEAL data ahead of time).

+## Entropy to be used with randomness

+We currently distinguish the following entropy needs per use:

+- TicketProduction: requires MinerIDAddress
+- ElectionPoStChallengeSeed: requires current epoch and MinerIDAddress
+- WindowedPoStChallengeSeed: requires MinerIDAddress
+- SealRandomness: requires MinerIDAddress
+- InteractiveSealChallengeSeed: requires MinerIDAddress